the-rebooted-coder/OurJUET/README.md

 # Our JUET
-An app under development, for JUET to track the webkiosk easily
+An app under development, for students from JUET to track the webkiosk easily